Additional Information to support this policy due to COVID pandemic

 Recording suspicions of abuse and disclosures

-Staff should make an objective record of any observation or disclosure, supported by the Pre-school manager or Child Protection Lead Officer.
+Staff should make an objective record of any observation or disclosure, supported by the Pre-school manager or Designated Safeguarding Lead.
 This record should include:

-These records should be signed by the person reporting this and the Manager/*CPLO/Deputy, dated and kept in a separate confidential file.
+These records should be signed by the person reporting this and the Manager/*DSL/Deputy, dated and kept in a separate confidential file.

 If a child starts to talk to an adult about potential abuse it is important not to promise the child complete confidentiality.
 This promise cannot be kept.
 It is vital that the child is allowed to talk openly and disclosure is not forced or words put into the child’s mouth.
 As soon as possible after the disclosure details must be logged accurately.

-It may be thought necessary that through discussion with all concerned the matter needs to be raised with the local authority children’s social care team and Ofsted, and/or a Common Assessment Framework (CAF) needs to be initiated.
+It may be thought necessary that through discussion with all concerned the matter needs to be raised with the local authority children’s social care team and Ofsted, and/or a Early Hep Assessment (EHA) needs to be initiated.
 Staff involved may be asked to supply details of any information/concerns they have with regard to a child.
 The nursery expects all members of staff to co-operate with the local authority children’s social care, police, and Ofsted in any way necessary to ensure the safety of the children.